mdadm(8) — Linux manual page

 specified, each event is reported to stdout.

-designed to be primary solution for array monitoring, it is
+designed to be the primary solution for array monitoring.
+It is

-configured to work in system wide mode.
-It is automatically
+configured to operate in system-wide mode.
+It is initiated by udev

 The different events are: